SPEAK WITH AN EXPERT

 • Bone Spurs

-Symptoms of spinal stenosis can be very similar to other spine-related conditions and is therefore, often hard to discern from one another.
+Symptoms of spinal stenosis can be very similar to other spine-related conditions and are therefore often hard to discern from one another.
 This is why it is critical to get an accurate diagnosis from a spine specialist.

 Your spinal treatment options are highly dependent on the stage of the condition.
 As with most conditions, the earlier you seek a diagnosis and treatment, the better.
 Treatment options for spinal stenosis can be divided into two categories: Non-surgical and surgical.